Oswald Karch

 Oswald Karch (6 March 1917 – 28 January 2009) was a racing driver from Germany.
 He participated in one World Championship Formula One Grand Prix, the 1953 German Grand Prix.
-He retired from the race, scoring no championship points.
+Despite not setting a time during qualifying, he was allowed to start the race in 34th position.
+He retired from the race with engine failure on lap 11 while running 22nd.